 I always recommend using high quality ingredients for the best results in any recipe.
 For this recipe, I used my homegrown grass-fed, grass-finished beef.
 I prefer grass-fed, grass-finished beef because it has more healthy fats in it.

 I am lucky to live in an area where I can raise my own meat or purchase quality grass-finished meat at the local farmer’s market.
 However, not everyone has access to this type of product.

 Fortunately, there are companies, like Butcherbox, that have popped up to make it easier for everyone to get high quality meat.
 As an affiliate, I can share a special deal with my followers.
-New customers who sign up between September 1, 2018 and September 30th, 2018, will receive 2 pounds of ground beef in every order for the duration of their subscription.
-Click here for details.
+New customers who sign up between January 1, 2019 and January 31st, 2019, will receive 2 pounds of wild Alaskan salmon in their first box.
+Click below for details.